.Buildings.Fluid.FixedResistances.CheckValve

 Typical use and important parameters

-The parameters m_flow_nominal and dpValve_nominal determine the flow coefficient of the check valve when it is fully opened.
-A typical value for a nominal flow rate of 1 m/s is dpValve_nominal = 3400 Pa.
+The parameters m_flow_nominal and dpValve_nominal determine the flow coefficient of the check valve when it is fully open.
 The leakage ratio l determines the minimum flow coefficient, for negative pressure differences.
 The parameter dpFixed_nominal allows to include a series pressure drop with a fixed flow coefficient into the model.
 The parameter dpValve_closing determines when the flow coefficient starts to increase, which is typically in the order of dpValve_nominal.

 Implementation